 Leah Modigliani is an artist and scholar living in Philadelphia.
 She earned a BFA degree from Concordia University, a MFA from the San Francisco Art Institute, and a PhD in Art History and Criticism at Stony Brook University.
 She is Assistant Professor of Visual Studies at Tyler School of Art at Temple University.

-Modigliani's visual work has been exhibited at Yerba Buena Center for the Arts in San Francisco, the Art Gallery of Nova Scotia in Halifax, the Museum of Contemporary Canadian Art in Toronto, Confederation Centre for the Arts in Charlottetown, and the Moore Space in Miami among other galleries and museums.
+Modigliani's visual work has been exhibited at many galleries and museums including Pennsylvania Academy of the Fine Arts Museum (Philadelphia), Yerba Buena Center for the Arts (San Francisco), Colby College Museum of Art (Waterville, ME), the Art Gallery of Nova Scotia (Halifax), the Museum of Contemporary Canadian Art (Toronto), and Confederation Centre for the Arts (Charlottetown, PEI).
 Her critical writing can be found in academic journals and contemporary art magazines such as Prefix Photo, Art Criticism and C Magazine.

 Her research interests include the history of the avant-garde and its relationship to political critique, the history of conceptual art, social dissent since 1968, and feminist politics of visual representation and discourse.
 In Modigliani’s work “space” is understood as a non-neutral territory; physical and discursive spaces are socially contrived according to power relationships and are not equally accessible to all.
 They are thus open to reimagining, reconstitution, and redistribution.
 Modigliani’s work seeks to intervene in what might otherwise be an unfettered replication of established and naturalized social power.